philipbelesky/webhopper/README.md

 # Installation

-- Via npm?
-- Via bower?

-Import the CSS file or SASS file.
+- Import the CSS file or SASS file into your app

 # Development